We are the sum of our experiences, multiplied by our talents and desires. Here’s how the math works out for me.

 From an early age I have been involved in creative pursuits.
 I was dictating stories to my mother before I knew my ABCs, and by fifth grade I’d decided to be a writer.
 I complicated matters, though, by starting trombone lessons.
 Against the odds, I had a talent for music, so my musical and literary pretensions fought for years.

 In middle school, high school, and college I played trombone, along with a lot of other instruments, and developed an abiding love of jazz in all its myriad flavors.
 I did a fair amount of composing and arranging, as well, always tending toward the avant garde.
 Apartment life brought my practicing to an end, though, and with that my musical career ground to a halt.
-I haven’t given up hope, though, that I may return to it some day.
+I haven’t given up hope that I may return to it some day.
 I have a synthesizer keyboard at the ready for when that time comes.
-So for now, the pen is mightier than the baton.
+But now, the pen is mightier than the baton.

-Writing, though, has stayed with me.
+Writing has stayed with me.
 Bad poetry, occasionally acceptable poetry, fiction, journals, dream logs, reviews, technical documentation, corporate communications — if it involves stringing together letters into words and then into something approaching narrative or image, I’m there.
 When I first got access to a computer — back in the days of CP/M and Word*Star — I started writing even more; I could finally stop wasting reams of paper in rewrites every time I changed my mind about something.
 This helped me get in on the desktop publishing fad early, and for several years I self-published a small circulation 'zine called Ambergris from Leviathan.

 My discovery of the Internet in the late ’80s moved my focus from paper publishing to electronic media.
 I learned to create web pages, and began putting my errant thoughts on-line for… well, probably no-one read them, but they were still published.
 Those were heady days, when web pages were pretty much all words and no pictures, and all you needed to create your own publishing empire was a computer, a phone line, a text editor, and a strongly worded opinion.